Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Supported by Mechanistic Research (Human Evidence Developing)

 Synergistic enhancement of NGF receptor sensitivity.
-PS’s documented effect on NGF receptor sensitivity creates a mechanistically compelling synergy with Lion’s Mane’s NGF stimulation — though human trials specifically examining the Lion’s Mane and PS combination have not yet been published.
+PS’s documented effect on NGF receptor sensitivity creates a mechanistically compelling synergy with Lion’s Mane’s NGF stimulation — though human trials specifically examining the Lion’s Mane and PS combination for cognitive outcomes have not yet been published.

 Phosphatidylserine Safety Profile